BeamTeam Books header - getting real

 ”We have been given this great gift which is life – and what do we do?” continues Barbara.
 “We struggle against it because of our thoughts and waste a lot of time and energy, get stressed, and make ourselves sick just because we have some insane (confused) ideas/thoughts about how we believe things (life/reality) ‘should’ be.
 And when things and reality aren’t the way we think they ‘should’ be… we’re unhappy!
 But it’s we ourselves who are making ourselves unhappy – and not life!
 Life just is.”

 ”So if I ask you – what is preventing you from being happy right now – your answer will probably be because there is something or someone that is not the way you think it ‘should’ be.
 And this means that you are unhappy because of the thoughts you are having about this matter.
 It’s really interesting when we become aware of this mechanism and understand it.
-So I write a lot about this mechanism in the book – to remind myself (and you) that it is just our own thoughts that are preventing from experiencing the happy life we so desperately are seeking right now.”
+So I write a lot about this mechanism in my new book – to remind myself (and you) that it is just our own thoughts that are preventing from experiencing the happy life we so desperately are seeking right now.”

 “I know this is a pretty radical statement, but it is true nevertheless.
 When you investigate the mechanism, you will discover it is true.
 You will discover that it is always – always – your thoughts that are preventing you from being happy now.
 How can this be?
 It’s because – as I say so many times in all my books – we live in a mental universe.
 So our thoughts are determining all our experiences.
 That is all that is going on!
 And this is good news because it means that nothing – absolutely nothing but our thoughts are preventing us from living a happy life right now.
 Nothing else.
 No outer event or circumstance can prevent us from being happy, it’s only our thoughts and the stories we are telling that can do this.
 But don’t believe what I say – find out for yourself if this is true or not.”